retirement planning | june 9, 2023

 Inflation is the rate at which prices of common goods and services rise over time.
 Economists view a certain amount of inflation as a sign of a healthy economy.
 In fact, the Federal Reserve typically sets monetary policy to target an inflation rate of about 2% per year.

-Lately, however, the rate of inflation has been much higher: For example, in May 2022, the consumer price index for all urban consumers rose 8.6% over the previous 12 months.1 Temporary spikes in inflation can be unsettling, particularly if they have not occurred in a while.
+Lately, however, the rate of inflation has been higher: For example, in March 2023, the consumer price index for all urban consumers rose 5.0% over the previous 12 months.1 Temporary spikes in inflation can be unsettling, particularly if they have not occurred in a while.

-“While this period of higher inflation may come as a shock after decades of historically low inflation, an effective retirement strategy can plan for the possibility of these temporary spikes,” says Young.
+“While periods of higher inflation may come as a shock, an effective retirement strategy can plan for the possibility of these temporary spikes,” says Young.
 “We typically recommend assuming a long-term inflation rate of 3%, which is between the Federal Reserve target and the recent inflation rate.”

 How does inflation affect retirees?